 A lot of people tell me that the one thing they miss most when they first go gluten-free is beer.

 Going out with friends to drink a beer is a social rite of passage of sorts, and it just feels different ordering cider or wine when you’re used to drinking a beer.

-If you miss beer, there are many wonderful dedicated gluten-free breweries making gluten-free beer from gluten-free grains and in dedicated gluten-free manufacturing facilites.
+If you miss beer, there are many wonderful dedicated gluten-free breweries making gluten-free beer from gluten-free grains and in dedicated gluten-free manufacturing facilities.

 You can see a complete list of dedicated gluten-free breweries in this article.

-If you’re craving pumpkin beer, the goods news is you have a few options.
+If you’re craving pumpkin beer, the good news is you have a few options.
 The bad news is these options may not be available to you depending on where you live.